Leveraging Discrete Function Decomposability for Scientific Design: Appendix

 \subsection{Protein Dataset Details}

-We chose four protein property datasets based on three being readily available in a convenient form from~\citet{Mave2022}, and one from~\citet{notin23_proteingym} that has sequences many mutations away from the wild-type assayed.
+We investigated seven protein property datasets from ~\citet{Mave2022} and~\citet{notin23_proteingym}.
 These proteins span various lengths and all have more than single mutations away from wild-type.
-These datasets are: \begin{itemize} \item Amyloid-beta (Amyloid; $L=42,D=21$, where the extra state is a stop codon), with data from~\citet{seuma21_amyloid_beta}, which assayed 16,066 sequences for aggregation with a nucleation score, 97\% of which are double mutants.
-The dataset was accessed via~\citet{Mave2022}. \item Adeno-associated virus 2 capsid protein (AAV2 capsid or AAV; $L=28, D=20$), with data from~\citet{bryant21_aav}, which assayed 42,329 sequences for virus viability, including sequences with as many as 27 mutations from the wild-type.
+These datasets are: \begin{itemize} \item Adeno-associated virus 2 capsid protein (AAV2 capsid or AAV; $L=28, D=20$), with data from~\citet{bryant21_aav}, which assayed 42,329 sequences for virus viability, including sequences with as many as 27 mutations from the wild-type.
 The full protein is of length 735.
-The dataset was accessed via~\citet{notin23_proteingym}. \item Protein G B1 domain (GB1; $L=55,D=20$), with data from~\citet{olson14_gb1}, who scanned all possible single and double mutants and assayed their 536,963 binding affinities to IgGFC, of which 99.8\% are double mutants.
-The dataset was accessed via~\citet{Mave2022}. \item TAR DNA-binding protein 43 (TDP-43; $L=84, D=21$, where the extra state is a stop codon), with data ~\citet{bolognesi19_tdp43}, which assayed 57,996 sequences for cell toxicity, 98\% of which are double mutants.
-The dataset was accessed via~\citet{Mave2022}. \end{itemize}
+The dataset was accessed via~\citet{notin23_proteingym}. \item Amyloid-beta (Amyloid; $L=42,D=21$, where the extra state is a stop codon), with data from~\citet{seuma21_amyloid_beta}, which assayed 16,066 sequences for aggregation with a nucleation score, 97\% of which are double mutants.
+The dataset was accessed via~\citet{Mave2022}. \item Yeast transcription factor Gcn4 ($L=44, D=20$), with data from~\citet{staller18_gcn4}, which assayed 2,639 sequences for activity, including sequences with as many as 44 mutations from the wild-type.
+The full protein is of length 281.
+The dataset was accessed via~\citet{notin23_proteingym}. \item TAR DNA-binding protein 43 (TDP-43; $L=84, D=21$, where the extra state is a stop codon), with data ~\citet{bolognesi19_tdp43}, which assayed 57,996 sequences for cell toxicity, 98\% of which are double mutants.
+The dataset was accessed via~\citet{Mave2022}. \item Protein G B1 domain (GB1; $L=55,D=20$), with data from~\citet{olson14_gb1}, who scanned all possible single and double mutants and assayed their 536,963 binding affinities to IgGFC, of which 99.8\% are double mutants.
+The dataset was accessed via~\citet{Mave2022}. \item ynzC, a small protein domain ($L=39,D=20$), with data from~\citet{tsuboyama23_mega}, assayed for its folding stability on 2,301 variants, 68\% of which are double mutants.
+The dataset was accessed via~\citet{notin23_proteingym}. \item {\it Chlamydomonas reinhardtii}'s light-oxygen-voltage domain (CreiLOV or Phot; $L=118, D=20$), with data from~\citet{chen23_phot}, which assayed 167,530 sequences for fluorescence, including sequences with as many as 15 mutations from the wild-type.
+The dataset was accessed via~\citet{notin23_proteingym}. \end{itemize} Of these, the four shown in the main text were chosen according to two criteria.
+First, we wanted proteins for which the AlphaFold3-derived junction tree had relatively small nodes (\ie, more decomposable proteins), discussed in more detail below.
+Second, we also prioritized proteins for which the datasets contained sequences many mutations away from the wild-type, as the resulting predictive models are more likely to be realistic in a larger area of the design space than datasets that only assay a concentrated ball of sequences.
+Based on these criteria, we decided to focus on AAV, Amyloid, Gcn4, and TDP-43 (Fig.~\ref{fig:real-protein}).
+These four proteins' decomposition junction trees have nodes of cardinality five or fewer, whereas the junction trees for GB1 and ynzC have many nodes with cardinality over 10, and CreiLOV has nodes with cardinality greater than 20.
+Optimization performance on the remaining datasets is included in the appendix (Fig.\ref{fig-si:real-protein-neglog}).